cawfree/react-dataflow/README.md

 ## ✍️ Tutorial

 To use `react-dataflow`, your top-level application needs to be wrapped with the `withDataflow` HOC.
-This injects all of the required dependencies for dataflow-driven execution:
+This injects all of the required dependencies for dataflow-driven execution into your `<App />`:

 ```javascript
 import React from 'react';